litmuschaos/litmus-docs/website/versioned_docs/version-2.4.0/getting-started/installation.md

 ## **Accessing the ChaosCenter**

-To setup and login to ChaosCenter expand the available services just created and copy the `PORT` of the `litmusportal-frontend-service` service
+To setup and login to ChaosCenter, expand the available services just created and copy the `PORT` of the `litmusportal-frontend-service` service

 ```bash
 kubectl get svc -n litmus